Douglas is a young writer from Europe, who has found an outlet on Hubpages to practice with the topics he loves and the genres he likes.

 ‘Ah yes, I see.’

-Agatha took a moment to find consider this information.
+Agatha took a moment to consider the situation.

 ‘So, this means we are definitely talking about a demon?’